Mandated Reporters and Exemptions

 - Directors and Deans

 The list above does not imply that others should not or cannot report crime on our campus or that they do not have an ethical or moral responsibility to do so.

 Pastoral and professional counselors working in Counseling Services; Health Services; or Campus Ministry.

-As a result of the negotiated rule-making process which followed the signing into law, the 1998 amendments to 20 U.S.C.
-Section 1092 (f), clarification was given to those considered to be campus security authorities.
-Campus "Pastoral Counselors" and Campus "Professional Counselors", when acting as such, are not considered to be a campus security authority and are not required to report crimes for inclusion into the annual disclosure of crime statistics.
-As a matter of policy, they are encouraged, if and when they deem it appropriate, to inform persons being counseled of the procedures to report crimes on a voluntary basis for inclusion into the annual crime statistics.
+As a result of the negotiated rulemaking process which followed the signing into law, the 1998 amendments to 20 U.S.C.
+Section 1092 (f), clarification was given to those considered to be Campus Security Authorities (CSAs).
+Campus “Pastoral Counselors” and Campus “Professional Counselors”, when acting as such, are not considered to be a campus security authority and are not required to report crimes for inclusion into the annual disclosure of crime statistics.
+As a matter of policy, they are encouraged; if and when they deem it appropriate, to inform persons being counseled of the procedures to report crimes on a voluntary basis for inclusion into the annual crime statistics.

 An employee of an institution, who is associated with a religious order or denomination, recognized by that religious order or denomination as someone who provides confidential counseling and who is functioning within the scope of that recognition as a pastoral counselor.

 An employee of an institution whose official responsibilities include providing psychological counseling to members of the institution’s community and who is functioning within the scope of his or her license or certification.

 The Community College of Rhode Island encourages all counselors to advise clients that confidential reporting of crimes is desired for inclusion in the annual disclosure of crimes statistics.